andrewsshughes/SYS-SaaS-CMS/content/faqs/homepage.md

         waiting to help you by providing client servicing support.
 We can handle your day-to-day obligations giving you more time to spend with your clients and grow your business."
+    - question: What happens to my clients data?
+      answer: It stays on your device.
+The app has been developed to use storage within your browser to ensure that there's minimal chance of your clients data ending up somewhere it shouldn't be.
+The stored data is also encrypted (AES-256) just for more piece of mind.
     - question: How does the Service Your Clients app work?
       answer: >-
         Our application will design a unique serving strategy, tailored to your